 For this type, you need to specify the target executable file and optionally, a working directory, command line arguments as well as whether to build a specific project or the whole solution before execution.

-Creating and editing run configurations
+Create and edit run configurations

-To create a run configuration of any type
+Create a run configuration of any type

 Select Add in the Run Configurations popup and then choose the type of configuration you want to create (Executable, Static Method, or Launch Project).